officedavesharp/hardcore-deathrace/README.md

 ## Features

 **Timer System**: Each level has a time limit - race against the clock to level up before time runs out.
-Time limits increase as you progress: 30 minutes for levels 1-10, 1 hour for 11-20, 2 hours for 21-30, 4 hours for 31-40, 6 hours for 41-50, and 8 hours for 51-60.
+Time limits increase as you progress towards 60.

 **Progressive Screen Darkening**: As your timer runs low, your screen progressively darkens with tunnel vision effects.
 The darker it gets, the less time you have remaining.